conormcgrory/realtime/c/notes.md

 - Neither of these concerns should matter at the prototyping stage, however
 - Probably should consider building C++ prototype; C++ has better support for math
 - Looked into possibility of using variable length arrays instead of heap allocation; doesn't seem like common practice
+- In LMS filter, biggest bottlenecks are weight update and prediction update (each step takes about 7-8ms)